GeoStat-Framework/GSTools/docs/source/index.rst

     pip install gstools-core

-GSTools-Core will automatically use all your cores in parallel, without having to use OpenMP or a local C compiler.
+GSTools-Core will automatically run in parallel, without having to use provide OpenMP or a local C compiler.
-In case you want to restrict the number of threads used, you can use the global variable `config.NUM_THREADS` to the desired number.

 Citation